billy920/my-portfolio/README.md

 # my-portfolio

-A portfolio created from the https://acloud.guru course Serverless Portfolio with React
+A portfolio created from the https://acloud.guru course Serverless Portfolio with React and AWS.